glotzerlab/signac-docs/development/development-plan-revision-1.md

 ### Executed by

 * Core maintainers
+* Core developers
-* Development team
+* Developers
 * Alpha-testers

 This phase is targeted at polishing the design specifications and revised API, developing  user documentation, and developing prototypes to obtain backwards compatibility.

 ### Steps

-1. Create new revision of the design specifications taking into account feedback gathered during phase 2 and refine until consensus is reached among maintainers.
-1. Update prototypes and tests with revised design specifications.
-1. The doc-string documentation is extended where needed.
+1. Implement alpha-version that is fully compliant with the revised API and has a test coverage of at least 50%.
+1. Create a deprecation schedule.
 1. Draft a revised version of the overall user documentation.
-1. Create tagged revision *revision-1-alpha*.
+1. Create tagged revision *v1.0.0alpha*.
 1. Obtain feedback from alpha-testers.

-*Steps 2-4 are executed in parallel.*
+*Steps xx are executed in parallel.*

 ### Deliverables

-* Revised design specifications.
 * Full implementation of revised API.
-* Full implementation of all unit and integration tests for revised API.
+* Test coverage of at least 50% of all unit and integration tests.
+* Deprecation schedule
 * Feedback from alpha-testers.
+* Revised design specifications.

 ## Phase 4 (Beta)